akshay-591/JMLVisual/README.md

             plotter.setXAxisRange(xMin,xMax);
             plotter.createXYChart(loadData.transpose(),"+");
             plotter.show();
-}

-To Plot more than one data
+To Plot more than one data on the single chart

             //Plotting data
             ArrayList<double[][]> list = new ArrayList<>();
             // add original dataset